Greg-Aster/MegaMeal/src/content/team/greg-aster.md

 - **Mega Meal:** Chronicles a dystopian future where sentient fast-food mascots guard dark secrets.
 Will the protagonist, *(redacted)*, uncover the truth?
 - **Untitled:** A Cosmic Horror  blend of timelines, sirens, and symbolic visuals exploring loss and destiny.
-- **DNDIY:** Short for do-not-do-it-yourself, its the original vintage series Greg held the mantle for, and the proving ground of his skills today.
+- **DNDIY:** Short for do-not-do-it-yourself, its the original vintage series Greg held the mantle for.
+The proving ground.
 - **Merkin’s Alternate Universe:** Experimental website theme inspired by a cosmic entity - unlock dark realities with a mere mode switch.
-- **Dystopian IRL Building of Things:** The ongoing battle against decay and existential dread.
+- **Dystopian IRL Building:** The ongoing battle against decay and existential dread.

 ---